atticusofsparta/ao-chess/processes/src/chess/registry/chess_registry.md

 - calculate new ELO's and update both players elo and set them to the players profiles
 - update the status of the game as complete and move the the historical games list
 - set the wins, losses, stalemates, and surrenders appropriately

+#### `Chess-Registry.Update-Game-Module-Id`
+Updates the module Id of spawned game processes
+- errors if called by anyone other than registry owner